fhoedemakers/pico-infonesPlus/README.md

 ## Introduction

-A NES (Nintendo Entertainment System) emulator for RP2040 based microcontrollers with SD card and menu support.
+A NES (Nintendo Entertainment System) emulator with SD card and menu support for the Raspberry Pi Pico, Raspberry Pi Pico 2 and other RP2040/RP2350 based microcontrollers.
 Uses HDMI for display.

 Supports two controllers for two player games.
 [See "about two player games" below for specifics and limitations](#about-two-player-games)